reidelon/mozio/README.md

-# Simple Rest API to Create, Delete, Read and Delete Providers and its Polygons
+# Simple Rest API to Create, Delete, Read and Update Providers and its Polygons

 #Instalation
 python3 -m venv env